 As you work on your plans to get married in Germany, make sure you understand the requirements and marriage regulations.
 Requirements may vary as each locale in Germany could have their own requirements.

-You will need to show your passport and a recent certified copy of your birth certificate along with a certificate of no impediment or Certificate of Free Status to marriage or a document from your home embassy that confirms you are eligible to marry.
+You will need to show your passport and a recently certified copy of your birth certificate along with a certificate of no impediment or Certificate of Free Status to marriage or a document from your home embassy that confirms you are eligible to marry.